 The Supreme Administrative Court of Lithuania was formed and started its activities from the 1st of January 2001, following the amendment of Law on the Establishment of Administrative Courts of 19th of September 2000.

-The Lithuanian system of administrative courts consists of the Supreme Administrative Court of Lithuania and two regional administrative courts (Vilnius Regional Administrative Court and Regional Administrative Court of Regions which has four chambers – Kaunas, Klaipėda, Šiauliai and Panevėžys).
-According to the Law on Administrative Proceedings, the Supreme Administrative Court is the appellate instance for decisions, rulings and orders passed by regional administrative courts as the courts of the first instance.
+The Lithuanian system of administrative courts consists of the Supreme Administrative Court of Lithuania and the Regional Administrative Court (which has five chambers – Vilnius, Kaunas, Klaipėda, Šiauliai and Panevėžys).
+According to the Law on Administrative Proceedings, the Supreme Administrative Court is the appellate instance for decisions, rulings and orders passed by the Regional Administrative Court as the court of the first instance.

 The Supreme Administrative Court is also the first and final instance for certain categories of administrative cases assigned to its jurisdiction by law.
-According to the Law on Administrative Proceedings, it hears petitions on the reopening of proceedings in administrative cases ended by res judicata court judgements, including cases of administrative offences, investigates requests by entities of municipal administration to present conclusions whether a member of municipal administration has broken an oath, as well as requests by State Data Protection Inspectorate to address EU judicial authority where European Commission decision is in doubt.
+According to the Law on Administrative Proceedings, it hears petitions on the reopening of proceedings in administrative cases ended by res judicata court judgements, investigates requests by entities of municipal administration to present conclusions whether a member of municipal administration has broken an oath, as well as requests by State Data Protection Inspectorate to address EU judicial authority where European Commission decision is in doubt.
 Furthermore, resolution of disputes concerning breaches of the laws on election or referendum is also assigned to the jurisdiction of administrative courts.
-Persons specified in the Law on Presidential Elections, the Law on Elections to the Seimas, the Law on Referendum and the Law on Elections to Municipal Councils are entitled to file petitions concerning decisions of the Central Electoral Commission directly to the Supreme Administrative Court of Lithuania.
+Persons specified in the Electoral Code are entitled to file petitions concerning decisions of the Central Electoral Commission directly to the Supreme Administrative Court of Lithuania.

 Since 2015 the Supreme Administrative Court of Lithuania is also assigned to hear cases concerning requests of municipal councils and to present conclusions as to whether a member of a municipal council or a mayor, against whom a procedure of loss of mandate has been started, has breached their oath and (or) failed to exercise the powers assigned to them by laws.
 The findings are final and not subject to appeal.